ibm-cloud-docs/databases-for-postgresql/read-replica.md

 ## Read-only Replica Users

-Any user on the leader can log into and execute reads on a read-only replica.
+Any user on the leader can log into and execute reads on a read-only replica with the same privileges that they have on the leader.
 You can also create users with access to the read-only replica from the read-only replica.

 When you create a user through the read-only replica, it gets first created on the leader and then propagated out to read-only replica.
 If you have more than one read-only replica attached to a leader, a user created on any one of the read-only replicas is also created on all of the other read-only replicas.
 Read-replica users and their credentials can be made through [_Service Credentials_](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-connection-strings#generating-connection-strings-from-service-credentials), the [CLI](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-connection-strings#generating-connection-strings-from-the-command-line), and the [API](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-connection-strings#generating-connection-strings-from-the-api).

 Read-only replica users are able connect to the replicas and execute reads.
 Read-only replica users are not able to connect and execute operations on the leader.

 Read-only replica users are assigned privileges by the leader, and are part of the `ibm-cloud-base-user` group.
 They have access to all of the objects created by other members of this group including any users on the leader that were created through _Service Credentials_, the CLI, or the API.
-Consistent with privileges of the `ibm-cloud-base-user`, the read-only replica user does not have access to objects created by the admin user.
+Consistent with privileges of the `ibm-cloud-base-user`, the read-only replica user does not have access to objects created by the admin user, or other users created through `psql`.
 For more information see the [Managing Users, Roles, and Privileges](/docs/services/databases-for-postgresq?topic=databases-for-postgresql-user-management) page.

 Write operations on the read-only replica for all users are not filtered or rejected, but fail at DB level.
 {: .tip}